Download X-Ray Request Form here

 • Referrals to the service are triaged in conjunction with the nursing homes and GP’s to ensure timely diagnosis and treatment.

-Dr Eimear Ahern, HSE National Clinical Lead for Older Persons, said: “This is a positive community intervention for older adults with complex needs and frailty who now avoid an attendance and prolonged wait on a trolley in the ED when only an X-ray is required by the person’s GP to support the diagnosis.
+Dr Eimear Ahern, HSE National Clinical Lead for Older Persons, said: “This is a positive community intervention for older adults with complex needs and frailty who now avoid an attendance and prolonged wait on a trolley in the ED when only an x-ray is required by the person’s GP to support the diagnosis.
 We have seen a reduction in the number of transfers to hospital for older adults who are now able to get an x-ray closer to home when needed after a fall.
 This responsive and safe pathway is a better experience for older adults and for the people looking after them and an example of how important and necessary health services can be delivered safely in people’s communities and closer to home. ’’

 Joe Ryan, National Director of the HSE Operational Performance and Integration division, said: “This initiative, which was planned and delivered by the HSE’s Operational Performance Integration team in collaboration with our Older Adults Services teams, embodies the core Sláinte Care principle of delivering patient centred integrated care as close to a patient’s home as possible.
 The Operational Performance and Integration Division is constantly working with services to improve patient and service user experience and deliver improved quality and efficiency.
 This very successful pilot delivered clear benefits to older patients and is avoiding unnecessary attendance for many frailer people at Emergency Departments.
 As we move from this innovative pilot project to rolling this out nationally on a phased basis we will build on this success in improving the patient’s experience.”

 Rita Hesnan is a resident of a nursing home in county Wicklow.
-Recently, her GP requested an X-ray to support their diagnosis after she became unwell, resulting in the mobile X-ray service been called out.
+Recently, her GP requested an x-ray to support their diagnosis after she became unwell, resulting in the mobile x-ray service been called out.

 Her niece Yvonne Morris, explained: “My aunt is prone to chest infections and gets them quite a lot.
-Recently, her GP recommended she have an X-ray but to bring her to an emergency department would be confusing for her.
-To help her GP with their diagnosis, this mobile X-ray service came to her room in the nursing home where she resides.
-The X-ray was done in the place where she felt happy and safe and we had the results back in a few hours.
+Recently, her GP recommended she have an x-ray but to bring her to an emergency department would be confusing for her.
+To help her GP with their diagnosis, this mobile x-ray service came to her room in the nursing home where she resides.
+The x-ray was done in the place where she felt happy and safe and we had the results back in a few hours.
 It is a great service and was a stress-free experience for my aunt, which was the most important factor.”

 Issued by HSE Press Office